Stratus51/tokio_examples/README.md

 ============================================
 This is of course not an exhaustive list of the tokio documentation out there.
 It's just a list of the documentation I can remember I read about tokio.

-I probably forgot a lot, but I tend to read them from reddit on my way to work so I never remember what were the sources I read from when I'm finally back at home and all the chores are done.
+I probably forgot a lot, but I tend to read them from reddit on my way to work so I'm having a hard time remembering what were the sources I read from when I'm finally back home in front of my computer.

 If you have any additional documentation you want to put here, feel free to share a pull request.